Welcome to Lesson 3 of the self-guided onboarding program!

 If the import fails review the list of conditions provided and ensure your file meets all requirements.

-To edit an existing employee go to the Employee List page and click on the Magnifying Glass symbol beside their name.
+To view or edit an existing employee, click on the Magnifying Glass symbol beside their name under the header View.
 This will open the employee profile page where you can update employee information.

 Delete or Terminate an Employee